Calling Conda Source Activate from Bash Script: A Guide

 Why Use a Bash Script?

-Bash scripts are incredibly useful for automating repetitive tasks.
-By calling conda source activate from a bash script, you can automate the process of activating a specific conda environment, running a series of commands, and then deactivating the environment when you’re done.
+Bash scripts prove invaluable for automating repetitive tasks.
+By incorporating conda source activate within a bash script, data scientists can automate environment activation, execute commands, and deactivate the environment seamlessly.

 How to Call Conda Source Activate from a Bash Script